Erol444/midjourney-discord-bridge/readme.md

-# Midjourney Discord API
+# MidjourneyDiscordBridge

 ## Node library that interacts with Midjourney's Discord Bot

-MidjourneyDiscordAPI is a Node.js library for interacting with the [Midjourney](https://www.midjourney.com) Discord bot, which generated images from natural language descriptions, also known as "prompts".
+MidjourneyDiscordBridge is a Node.js library for interacting with the [Midjourney](https://www.midjourney.com) Discord bot, which generated images from natural language descriptions, also known as "prompts".
 This library makes it easy for developers to integrate Midjourney into their own projects or applications.

 **Note:** This unofficial API library is not endorsed by Midjourney or Discord and violates their Terms of Service.
 Use it at your own risk; the creator assumes no liability for any consequences.
 Please adhere to each platform's ToS and exercise caution with unofficial resources.

 ## Installation

-To install the MidjourneyDiscordAPI library, run the following command:
+To install the MidjourneyDiscordBridge library, run the following command:

 ```
-npm install midjourney-discord-api
+npm install midjourney-discord-bridge
 ```

-## Dependencies

-MidjourneyDiscordAPI requires the following dependencies:

-- `axios`
-- `discordie`

 ## Usage

-Here's a simple example of how to use MidjourneyDiscordAPI in your Node.js application:
+Here's a simple example of how to use MidjourneyDiscordBridge in your Node.js application:

 ```
-const { MidjourneyDiscordApi } = require("midjourney-discord-api");
+const { MidjourneyDiscordBridge } = require("midjourney-discord-bridge");

 const axios = require("axios");
 const sharp = require('sharp');